-All these de jure guarantees of the inviolability of abandoned property did not seem to have reassured the refugees themselves.
-They repeatedly expressed their anxiety about their property and demanded final settlement of their accounts on the governmental level.
-It was suggested that in each case "the Government receiving the refugees should claim compensation on their behalf for the losses they have sustained from the Government from the territory of which the refugees have to come away" and that the same principle should be applied to expenditures incurred during rehabilitation.
-As an instructive pattern for such procedure, it was recalled that after the disturbances in the province of Bihar, the then Government of Bengal claimed that the cost of maintaining and rehabilitating Bihar refugees in Bengal should be borne by the Government of Bihar.
-When this matter was referred to the Government of India, which was at the time headed by Pandit Nehru and Liagat Ali Khan, the Government accepted the validity of the claim and introduced it on an all-India basis.
+they have sustained from the Government from the territory of which the refugees have to come away" and that the same principle should be applied to expenditures incurred during rehabilitation.
+As an instructive pattern for such procedure, it was recalled that after the disturbances in the province of Bihar, the then Government of Bengal claimed that the cost of maintaining and rehabilitating Bihar refugees in Bengal should be borne by the Government of Bihar. matter was referred to the Government of India, which was at the time headed by Pandit Nehru and Liagat Ali Khan, the Government accepted the validity of the claim and introduced it on an all-India basis.
 "Now if that formula had been agreed to, there is no reason why it should not be revived again in the context of Indo-Pakistan population transfer", insisted Bismal Chandra Sinha.
-In August 1948, the Governments of India and Pakistan signed an agreement for the removal and disposal of evacuees' movable property, envisaging the establishment of a joint governmental agency on which the two Dominions would enjoy to facilitate the movement of movable property by rail and road. m
+August 1948, the Governments of India and Pakistan signed an agreement for the removal and disposal of evacuees' movable property, envisaging the establishment of a joint governmental agency on which the two Dominions would enjoy equal representation.
+The agency would supervise the execution of agreements and would set up an organization to facilitate the movement of movable property by rail and road.m/ m/ Indian Information, 1 January 1948.